NervanaSystems/neon/doc/source/datasets.rst

     """
     X is the input features and y is the labels.
-    Here, we show how to load in 10000 images that each have height and width of 32, and 3 channels (R,G,B)
+    Here, we show how to load in 10,000 images that each have height and width of 32, and 3 channels (R,G,B)
-    The data in X has to be laid out as follows: (# examples, feature size) The labels y have the same dimensions as the number of examples (in the case of an autoencoder, we do not specify y).
+    The data in X has to be laid out as follows: (# examples, feature size) The labels y have the same first dimension as the number of examples (in the case of an autoencoder, we do not specify y).
     """

     X = np.random.rand(10000,3072)